Check whether you will remain insured in the Netherlands

 • your work activities outside the Netherlands are the same as your work activities in the Netherlands

-• you pay your social insurance contributions to the Dutch Tax and Customs Administration (Belastingdienst
+• you pay your social insurance contributions to the Dutch Tax Administration (Belastingdienst

 • you are a national of a country of the EU (European Union) or EEA (European Economic Area), or you have a residence permit which allows you to work in the Netherlands